hoppergee/solidservice/README.md

 - Service only has one public method `.call` with a hash input argument
 - The `.call` always return a `State` object.
 You can ask the state object the execution result

+Check the [Q&A](#qa) for popular questions like:

+- Is this gem has any different than interactor, simple_command and dry-monads?

 ## Installation

 Install the gem and add to the application's Gemfile by executing: